MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 <!--/SupportedSKUs-->

 Value type is string.

 Supported operation is Execute.
 Request ID is expected as a parameter.

 > [!TIP]
 > Key rotation feature will only work when:
 >
 > - For Operating system drives:
->    - OSRequireActiveDirectoryBackup_Name is set to 1 ("Required")
+>    - OSRequireActiveDirectoryBackup_Name is set to 1 ("Required").
->    - OSActiveDirectoryBackup_Name is set to true
+>    - OSActiveDirectoryBackup_Name is set to true.
 > - For Fixed data drives:
->    - FDVRequireActiveDirectoryBackup_Name is set to 1 = ("Required")
+>    - FDVRequireActiveDirectoryBackup_Name is set to 1 = ("Required").
->    - FDVActiveDirectoryBackup_Name is set to true
+>    - FDVActiveDirectoryBackup_Name is set to true.

 <a href="" id="status"></a>**Status**
 Interior node.

 Supported operation is Get.

 <!--/Policy-->